 The Foundation is a non-profit corporation and is considered to be a related organization to the District.
-The District's Board of Trustees approves nominations to the Foundation's Board of Directors, but the District's accountability does not extend beyond approval of board members.
+The District's board of trustees approves nominations to the Foundation's board of directors, but the District's accountability does not extend beyond approval of board members.
 The District is not financially accountable for the Foundation.
 Although the District does not control the timing or amount of receipts from the Foundation, the majority of resources or income thereon, which the Foundation holds and invests, is restricted to the activities of the District by the donors.
 As these restricted resources can only be used by, or for the benefit of, the District, the Foundation is considered a component unit of the College and is discretely presented in the College's financial statements.
-During the years ended June 30, 2019 and 2018, the District received direct contributions from the Foundation of \$47,315 and \$154,929, respectively.
+During the years ended June 30, 2020 and 2019, direct contributions received from the Foundation were not material.
 The Foundation has a June 30 fiscal year end.

-Separate financial statements for the Foundation can be obtained at The Metropolitan Community College, 3200 Broadway, Kansas City, Missouri, 64111.
+Separate financial statements for the Foundation can be obtained at The Metropolitan Community College, 3200 Broadway, Kansas City, Missouri 64111.
 The Foundation is presented on the accrual basis of accounting.